cmapsoftware/CMAP-API/Sections/Activities.md

   }
 ```

-* `* GET - v1/Activities/?contactId=34534` Returns all the activities logged for the specified contact
+* `* GET - v1/Activities/?contactId=34534&open=true` Returns all the activities logged for the specified contact and whether you want open or completed activities

 ```javascript
 [{ "id" = "123",